Duke Nukem (character)

-Duke Nukem is a fictional character and protagonist of the Duke Nukem series of video games.
+Duke Nukem is a fictional character and protagonist of the Duke Nukem video game series.
 The character first appeared in the 1991 video game Duke Nukem, developed by Apogee Software.
-He has since appeared in multiple sequels developed by 3D Realms.
-Most recently, he starred in Duke Nukem Forever, released by Gearbox Software, which now owns the rights and intellectual property.
+He has since appeared in multiple sequels and spin-offs, as well appearing in various games not in the series.
+Most recently, he starred in Duke Nukem Forever, released by Gearbox Software, which now owns the intellectual property rights to the series and the character.

-The character was created by Todd Replogle, George Broussard, and Scott Miller of Apogee Software.
-Duke Nukem was redesigned as the present tough guy incarnation by George Broussard and Allen Blum for the 1996 game Duke Nukem 3D.
-A sequel to Duke Nukem 3D, Duke Nukem Forever, was released in 2011, after remaining in development since 1997.
+The character was created by Todd Replogle, Allen Blum III, George Broussard, and Scott Miller of Apogee Software.
+He was redesigned as an action-hero by George Broussard and Allen Blum for the 1996 game Duke Nukem 3D.